manas0615/RecoverAI/README.md

 | Escalations | 0 | 121 |
 | Recovery Rate (Case) | **52.3%** | **48.5%** |

-RecoverAI produced fewer gross recoveries in the synthetic benchmark, while also preventing **52 failed interventions** and escalating **121 cases**.
+RecoverAI produced fewer gross recoveries in the synthetic benchmark while also preventing **52 failed interventions** and escalating **121 cases**.

-This demonstrates a tunable safety/effectiveness tradeoff rather than claiming that the synthetic benchmark is a direct model of real merchant economics.
+The result illustrates a safety/effectiveness tradeoff rather than a claim about real-world merchant performance.

 ### Sensitivity frontier